ansys/pymapdl/doc/source/getting_started/index.rst

 .. note::

     The latest versions of Ansys provide significantly better support and features.
-Certain features, such as APDL Math, are not supported on earlier Ansys versions.
+Certain features are not supported on earlier Ansys versions.

 For more information, see :ref:`install_mapdl`.